syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 Enabling this option automatically generates the HOSTID.
-The HOSTID is a persistent, 32-bits-long cryptographically secure pseudo random number, that belongs to the host that the syslog-ng is running on.
+The HOSTID is a persistent, 32-bits-long cryptographically secure pseudo random number, that belongs to the host that the {{ site.product.short_name }} is running on.
 If the persist file is damaged, the HOSTID might change.

 Enabling this option automatically enables the RCPTID functionality.
 For